-The yin/yang interplay of lime and honey makes this colorful salad pop.
+The yin & yang interplay of lime and honey makes this colorful Tangy Fruit Salad salad recipe pop.

 Preparation Time: 10 minutes